slash827/Machine-Learning-Projects/README.md

-# hello-world
+# Hello-World
-this is my first project
+This is my first project in GitHub.
-i am from israel
+I'm a 3rd year Computer Science student from Israel.